 What we do

 The Global Initiative carries out a wide range of activities specifically designed to promote law reform to prohibit corporal punishment of children in all settings and to support others in doing so.
-Some aspects of this work are described further below.

 Legal research and review of research and resources